michael-0brien/cryojax/docs/api/simulator/structure.md

 !!! info "Fourier-space conventions"
     - The `fourier_voxel_grid` and `frequency_slice` arguments to
-    `FourierVoxelGridStructure.__init__` should be loaded with the zero frequency component in the center of the box.
+    `FourierVoxelGridVolume.__init__` should be loaded with the zero frequency component in the center of the box.
 This is returned by the
     - The parameters in an `AbstractPose` represent a rotation in real-space.
-This means that when calling `FourierVoxelGridStructure.rotate_to_pose`, frequencies are rotated by the inverse rotation as stored in the pose.
+This means that when calling `FourierVoxelGridVolume.rotate_to_pose`, frequencies are rotated by the inverse rotation as stored in the pose.

-::: cryojax.simulator.FourierVoxelGridStructure
+::: cryojax.simulator.FourierVoxelGridVolume
         options:
             members:
                 - __init__